©

 • Click here to buy vegetables online.

-• Fruit and vegetable sales at the farm market every Friday from 4pm to 6pm from Friday January 17 to Friday December 19 at the Châteaufer vegetable garden.
+• Fruit and vegetables sold at the farm market every Friday from 4pm to 6pm from mid-April to mid-December at the Châteaufer vegetable centre.

 • Events (receptions, seminars, etc.)